 Mind you, the last time the CAPE ratio was as high as it is now, we were in the midst of the tech bubble.

-The other stock market valuation that investors need to look for is the market cap to gross domestic product (GDP) ratio, also known as the “Buffet Indicator.”
+The other stock market valuation that investors need to look out for is the market-cap-to-gross-domestic-product (GDP) ratio, also known as the “Buffett Indicator.”
 It essentially looks at how expensive the stock market is relative to the overall economy.